Annual Governance Statement for the Governing Body

 Governors continue to be concerned about “vulnerable groups” of children and continue to focus on reviewing how Pupil Premium funding has been spent by the school, together with what impact the funding and subsequent additional curriculum support for appropriately identified individuals has had on outcomes.

-Governors consider the outcomes of ALL children and continually challenge the curriculum.
-Additionally, Governors also question what provision the school makes to support the progress of those who are considered ‘Gifted and Talented’.
+Governors consider the outcomes of all children and continually challenge the curriculum.
+Additionally, Governors also question what provision the school makes to support the progress of those who are considered prior high attainers.

-The Premises link governor, carries out termly checks of the premises alongside the Executive Headteacher and Mr Dale Barton, the school’s Health and Safety Officer from North Yorkshire County Council.
+The Premises link governor, carries out termly checks of the premises alongside the Executive Headteacher and the school’s Health and Safety Officer from North Yorkshire County Council.

 The Board regularly consider the School Development Plan and in addition receive reports from the School’s Senior Leaders.